subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 - Unlike the VAE model, all updates in the predictive coding model are local in nature, hence more biologically plausible.
 - The VAE model gives a distribution for the latent by minimizing the VFE, while predictive coding gives a point estimate for the latent.
 In practice even for VAE, we usually assume that the distribution is normally distributed, so that the estimate boils down to obtaining the mean and variance.

-### Models with Inference, Prediction and Generation
+### Models with Inference, Prediction and Generation: Temporal Predictive Coding

 The Predictive Coding framework takes care of the inference and generation processes,and it does it in a way that is biologically plausible, since these operations can be implemented using only local connections between neurons.
-However, it does not incorporate prediction, which we saw earlier is an essential ingredient in building a model for the brain.
-There have been some attempts to add prediction to the model, and a couple of these are the [Temporal Predictive Coding](https://pmc.ncbi.nlm.nih.gov/articles/PMC11008833/pdf/pcbi.1011183.pdf) framework and the work by [Jiang and Rao](https://arxiv.org/pdf/2112.10048).
+However, it does not incorporate temporal prediction, which we saw earlier is an essential ingredient in building a model for the brain.
+There have been some attempts to add temporal prediction to the model, and a couple of these are the [Temporal Predictive Coding](https://pmc.ncbi.nlm.nih.gov/articles/PMC11008833/pdf/pcbi.1011183.pdf) framework and the work by [Jiang and Rao](https://arxiv.org/pdf/2112.10048).

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat100.png)

 Figure 7: The Temporal Predictive Coding Framework

 The Temporal Predictive Coding framework is shown in the above figure.
 Recall that in the Predictive Processing model, the latent state of the system was determined solely by how well the generated image matched the sensory signal.
-Temporal Predictive Coding on the other hand the latent state is determined jointly by the state prediction error and the image generation error.
+In Temporal Predictive Coding on the other hand, the latent state is determined jointly by the temporal state prediction error and the image generation error.
 As in the original Predictive Coding, the model uses simple linear models for both the prediction an generation operations, given by:

 $$  x_k = Af(x_{k-1}) + Bu_k +\omega_x  $$